Get Your PRP Skin Rejuvenation Done By World-Renowned Dematologist Debra Jaliman, MD

-How often do I need to do PRP?
+How many treatments do I need of PRP?

 Do I need to repeat the PRP treatment?

-Each patient is different but usually the results of the treatment are maintained for 24 months.
+Each patient is different.
+The results of the treatment usually last 12-18 months.

 Will I have downtime or an allergic reaction after the PRP treatment?

-Heavy smokers will get poor results.
-The treatment is not recommended during pregnancy or for people with platelet or clotting disorders, metastatic cancer or severe liver disease.
+PRP treatment is not suitable for individuals who are heavy smokers as they may experience unsatisfactory outcomes.
+It is not advisable to undergo this treatment during pregnancy or for individuals with platelet or clotting disorders, metastatic cancer, or severe liver disease.

 Can I have the PRP treatment combined with fillers and Botox?

-Yes, patient can have Botox, hyaluronic acid filler injections and PRP on the same day.
+Yes, a patient can have Botox, hyaluronic acid filler injections, and PRP on the same day.
 PRP will be done first before the other treatments.